Mobile Users Scroll Down for Editing and Coaching Service Information.

 Join me.
 You won't regret it.
 Click HERE for testimonials from previous students. (being updated)

-Week 1 - Getting Started - Oct 11th
+Week 1 - Getting Started and Working Through Backstory - April 3rd

-Week 5 - Revision and Self-Editing for Fiction Writers - Nov 8th (date of last class to be determined by participants due to Election Day)
+Week 5 - Revision and Self-Editing for Fiction Writers - May 1st

 Free - Podcasts